 Common Core Plus,

 The University of Hong Kong

 In spring 2019, I designed and ran four career workshops at The University of Hong Kong, in collaboration with HKU Common Core.
 The workshops were tailored to students and staff at the university.

 How to use LinkedIn and other social media in your job search

 To read more about the workshops, click the posters below.

 One of the workshops I organized and participated was a sharing session with three women entrepreneurs in Hong Kong.
 For this event, Inspiring women: An intimate conversation with three female founders, I invited two external speakers from the film and tech industries in Hong Kong.
 The sharing session gave students and staff an opportunity to ask questions and learn from three entrepreneurial women, all of whom run their own companies, collectives or consultancies in Hong Kong.

 The University of Oslo

-In the LinkedIn workshop, participants learned how to use LinkedIn as a tool – for presenting themselves online, finding job openings, researching potential future employers, and expanding and staying in touch with their network.
+The second event was a hands-on, interactive workshop, LinkedIn for PhD holders and PhD candidates.
+In this workshop, participants learned how to use LinkedIn as a tool – for presenting themselves online, finding job openings, researching potential future employers, and expanding and staying in touch with their network.